mumumu/phpdoc_en_update_checker/README.md

 ## Contributing

-- We does not use many of PHPMailer functionality, such as SMTP Auth and so on.
+We have the following TODO.
 Patches welcome.

-- We does not confirm whether this works on Windows, Patches welcome, too.
+- SMTP Auth
+- send to Gmail
+- etc...